nipil/gcn-esp8266/arduino/README.md

   - only LetsEncrypt CA certificates are included, for use with publicly reachable servers
   - fast TLS session resumtion for faster reconnection upon deconnection (but not through sleep/reboots)

-- limited remote control capabilities
+- Optional remote control capabilities
   - resynchronize time from network
   - disconnect from mqtt
   - disconnect from wifi